-Actual FY 2022 0

 Actual FY 2023 1

-Actual FY 2024 1
+Actual FY 2024 0

 Estimate FY 2025 1

+Estimate FY 2026 1

-PROGRAM GOAL VII: RACIAL AND/OR BIASED BASED POLICING
+PROGRAM GOAL V: RACIAL AND/OR BIASED BASED POLICING

-To carry out the Office of the Attorney General's duties under the racial or other biased based policing statutes, K.S.A.
-22-4606 et seq, including processing and reviewing complaints received by the OAG; collecting and publishing law enforcement agency Racial or Other Biased Based Policing annual reports; and providing training and community outreach on racial and other bias based policing.
-The LOGiC Division assumed responsibility for this activity on May 1, 2017.
+Carry out the Office of the Attorney General's duties under the racial or other biased based policing statutes, K.S.A.
+22-4606 et seq, including processing and reviewing complaints received by the OAG, and collecting and publishing law enforcement agency Racial or Other Biased Based Policing annual reports.